Hybrid teams have become the new normal. Running a hybrid team poses new challenges you have never had to deal with in the office.

 Making these adjustments took work and it increased friction in the daily interactions.
 It was still worth it because we got to keep working with one of our best colleagues.

 I was nervous when I first found myself managing a hybrid team.
 This was before the pandemic, and I didn’t know how to make it work.
-The leader’s job is to make everyone feel included and to keep up team happiness and engineering productivity.
+It's the leader’s job is to integrate remote engineers, and to keep up team happiness and engineering productivity.

 You have to consider these trade-offs: